 Tracking your refunds can be an overwhelming challenge as a private seller.
 Fortunately, Helium 10 created Refund Genie to do the deep data research on your behalf, helping you identify the refunds Amazon may owe you.
 This tutorial explains how to access reports listing the refunds you may be owed by using the Refund Genie tool.

-4. Open the folder from the toolbar of from where your computer downloads files (usually the download folder), and relocate it to the folder where you store your refund data.
+6. Open the folder from the toolbar or from where your computer downloads files (usually the Downloads folder).
 To open the file, use a program like WinZip or the utility program that comes with your operating system.
 Generally, if you right-click on the zipped file, the options appear to open it with a specific program.
-Unzip the file.

-5. Two items will appear.
-The first is a text (or txt) file with important instructions about how to request a refund from Amazon.
+8. The instructions.txt file contains important information on how to submit your refund request so please read it thoroughly.
 It's essential that you do not send a request for a large number of refunds at one time.
 Helium 10 recommends that you do not send Amazon refund requests for more than five (5) SKUs at a time.